 - over 100 members—four voting delegates

-Section 3.
-All voting delegates of local and state chapters shall be officially certified by their respective advisers and their names submittedto the national office postmarked no later than 20 days prior to the National Leadership Conference.
+B. All voting delegates of local chapters shall be officially certified by their respective advisers and their names submitted to the national office postmarked no later than 20 days prior to the National Leadership Conference.

 Section 4.
 Voting.
-Voting delegates shall be entitled to vote on all matters which come before the general sessions and regional meetings.
+Voting delegates shall be entitled to vote on all matters which come before the general sessions.
 There shall be no proxy voting.

 Section 5.
 Quorum.
 The quorum for all business meetings of the National Leadership Conference shall be a majority of the registered voting delegates.

 Section 1.
 The national officers of PBL shall, with the ex-officio, nonvoting members, constitute the national executive council.
 The chairperson of the board of directors and the association president and chief executive officer shall be ex-officio, nonvoting members.

 Section 2.
 Duties.
 The National Executive Council shall: